JaysonPatel/cs1660-course-project/Apache Spark/Readme.md

 # Spark
 ## Overview
-The Hadoop deployment consists of a name node that is connected to two data nodes.
-The name node has an open port on 9870 that allows you to access the web service to view activity and monitor data nodes.
-It also has an open port of 9000 for hdfs requests.
+The Spark deployment consists of a master node that is connected to two worker nodes.
+The master node has an open port on 8080 that allows you to access the web service to view activity and monitor worker nodes.

 ## Spark Master
 1. I took the image from bitnami/spark and used the `docker pull bitnami/spark command` in the cloud shell to pull the image from docker.